-

 How do I become a candidate for Central Committee Member?

-First you should contact the Medina County Democratic Party (medinademsinfo@gmail.com, 330-410-9905), who can help you through this process.
+First you should contact the Medina County Democratic Party ([email protected], 330-410-9905), who can help you through this process.
 You must be a registered Democratic Voter in Medina County.
-You circulate a petition (Form 2-L), gather up to 15 signatures from Democrats in your precinct, and turn in your petition to the Medina County Board of Elections.
+Fill out Form 2-M, Declaration of Candidacy, and turn it into the Medina County Board of Elections by the filing deadline.

 When is the deadline?

-You must submit your petition to the Medina County Board of Elections by 4 PM, 90 days prior to the Presidential Primary election.
+You must submit Form 2-M, your Declaration of Candidacy, to the Medina County Board of Elections by 4 PM, 90 days prior to the Presidential Primary election.

 They are the same thing!
 The Central Committee is made up of one Democrat per precinct and these people are sometimes referred to as the Precinct Captains.
 This group of people collectively are the “Medina County Democratic Party”.
 Every four years during the Presidential Primary Election, people are voted to fill a precinct position for the Party.